Curriculum Subject Lead - Miss G Williams

 English sits at the heart of our whole school curriculum and we believe that it is imperative to unlocking the potential of all our pupils, with reading being the golden key.
 We believe that children who read well, do well, so as a staff, we strive towards inciting happiness and positivity when sharing and reading books with the children; we aim to instil a love of reading in the children from an early age and aim for them to be confident and keen readers by the end of Key Stage 2.

-The National Curriculum for English forms the foundations for all that we do.
+The National Curriculum for English forms the foundations for all that we do, along with the statutory expectations of the Early Years Framework.
 The main aims of the National Curriculum are to: